g-sys-v2/vtm-version-difficulty-mapping/README.md

 With the release of 5th Edition, Vampire: The Masquerade (VTM) introduced an entirely new system to determine the difficulty of succeeding on rolls.
-Unfortunately, this means that not only are certain features of the older 20th Anniversary Edition (V20) system difficult to transfer to the new ruleset, but entire chronicles that use V20 rules are basically unusable for players that wish to use 5E.
+Unfortunately, this means that not only are certain features of the older Old World of Darkness (OWOD) system (here approximated by the 20th Anniversary Edition) difficult to transfer to the new ruleset, but entire chronicles that use OWOD rules are basically unusable for players that wish to use 5E.

-This project seeks to amend that by autonomously determining the required 5E Difficulty given any V20 roll (up to a dice pool of 20).
+This project seeks to amend that by autonomously determining the required 5E Difficulty given any OWOD roll (up to a dice pool of 20).
-It also calculates the chance of success for each of these rolls for both the V20 version and its 5E equivalent, for the players' reference.
+It also calculates the chance of success for each of these rolls for both the OWOD version and its 5E equivalent, for the players' reference.

 ## Description

-According to V20 rules, every roll that a player is asked to make follows the following setup: in order to pass a check, a player with a dice pool of `n` 10-sided die must roll `s` successes with a Difficulty `d`, where a die roll is considered a success if it
+According to OWOD rules, every roll that a player is asked to make follows the following setup: in order to pass a check, a player with a dice pool of `n` 10-sided die must roll `s` successes with a Difficulty `d`, where a die roll is considered a success if it